Gōdo Station (Gifu): Lines

 Gōdo Station is a station on the Hiromi Line, and is located 20.0 kilometers from the terminus of the line at Inuyama.

 Station layout

 Gōdo Station has one ground-level side platform serving a single bi-directional track.
 There is no station building.
 The station is unattended.

-Adjacent stations

 History

 Gōdo Station opened on October 1, 1928.

 Surrounding area

 The station is located in a residential area.